Bedding Sand is Improperly Installed

 Your Base is Too Shallow

 When you are digging your base, you want to make sure that you are digging it deep enough.
 You want to excavate ample work for laying a good gravel base.
 Four inches is recommended for areas of foot traffic and 6 to 10” is recommended for a driveway.
-If you are in an area that is really cold with weak or continually wet soil, you want to add another 2-4” to the gravel base.
+If you are in an area that is really cold with weak or continually wet soil, you want to add another 2-4” aggregate to the gravel base.
+Any legitimate masonry specialist or paver installer should use these as minimums, not maximums.

 The Best Way to Make Sure Your Patio Pavers Don’t Fail